Disability Support Work and COVID-19

 Dr Ashley McAllister

-The results of the survey of 357 disability support workers (DSWs) held in May and June 2020 about working during the COVID-19 pandemic is now available in a research report and accompanying fact sheets.
-These can be downloaded below.
+The results of the survey of 357 disability support workers (DSWs) held in May and June 2020 about working during the COVID-19 pandemic is now available in a research report and accompanying fact sheets (Download Report below).

 This report outlines an overview of findings relating to physical distancing, COVID-19 infection control training, purchase of Personal Protective Equipment (PPE), COVID-19 testing, support provided, and financial and psychological stresses experienced by workers are summarised along with recommendations arising from the findings (Recommendations 1-8).